jondgoodwin/progling/content/post/reference-lifecycle.md

 ### Copy (or Move) ###

-A reference has move semantics if one of these is true:
+A reference has move semantics if either of these is true:

 - its region has move semantics (e.g., single owner or the linear flavor of reference counting) or,
-- the permission has move semantics (the `uni` permission)
+- its permission has move semantics (i.e., the `uni` permission)

 If not, the reference has copy semantics.
 Notice that the move/copy semantics of the pointed-at object's type has no bearing on the reference.

+The difference between move and copy semantics has nothing to do with whether copies are made of references.
-Certain operations nearly always copy a reference (except when move semantics forbid it), particularly assignment and passing a reference on some function call.
+Unless there is a compile-time error, assignment and passing a reference to a function call always make a copy of a reference.
-If the new binding enables the reference to be used by another thread, a compile-time error will be produced if the reference's permission does not permit thread sending.

-The binding the reference is copied into need not have exactly the same reference signature, so long as the coercion is safe.
-For example, a `uni` reference may be coerced to any other permission, and most permissions will safely coerce to `const`.
-The region must be the same (unless we are doing a borrow, which is described later).
-The value type may often be coerced to a safe supertype.
-If the coercion is unsafe, a compiler error results.

-A reference copy makes a copy of the reference into the new binding.
-Additionally:
+However, additional mechanics may kick in when copying a reference that depend on whether the reference subscribes to copy or move semantics:

 - Copy-based references will invoke the region's _alias method, if defined.
-  Reference counting might use this method to increment the reference count.
+  A reference counting region would use this method to increment the reference count.
 - Move-based references will freeze out the source variable for the original reference, so that it may never be used again.
 It will not invoke the _alias method, since there is still only one live reference to the object.